temporalio/documentation/docs/dev-guide/golang/project-setup.md

 We recommend choosing a development environment based on your requirements.

-The source code for the Temporal Server (the orchestrating component of the Temporal Cluster) has an MIT open source license.
+The source code for the Temporal Server (the orchestrating component of the Temporal Cluster) is licensed under the MIT open source license.
 So, in theory, anyone can take the Temporal Server code and run their Temporal Platform in any number of creative ways.

 However, for most developers we recommend starting by choosing one of the following: